matfax/mutapath/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/matfax/mutapath?color=%232954A5)](https://github.com/matfax/mutapath/commits/master)

-This library is for you if you are also annoyed that there is no mutable pathlib wrapper for use cases where paths are often changed. mutapath solves this by wrapping the extended pathlib library [path.py](https://pypi.org/project/path.py/) and updating the encapsulated object every time the path might be changed.
+This library is for you if you are also annoyed that there is no mutable pathlib wrapper for use cases in which paths are often changed. mutapath solves this by wrapping both, the Python 3 pathlib library, and the alternate  [path library](https://pypi.org/project/path/), and providing a mutable context manager for them.

-mutapath also adds the possibility to delimit file and path modifications to a safe fallback context.

 ## MutaPath Class

-The MutaPath Class allows direct manipulation of its attributes at any time, just as any mutable object.
+The MutaPath Class allows direct mutation of its attributes at any time, just as any mutable object.
 Once a file operation is called that is intended to modify its path, the underlying path is also mutated.

 ```python